sophiagavrila/stream-challenge/README.md

 2. In `StreamTest.java` you'll notice that in lines `24` - `42`There are a few objects created along with an ArrayList.  **Your challenge is to perform operations using the `Stream` API**.

-3. Each question asks you to fetch and/or transform a particular object in the source collection, an ArrayList called `students`. (:exclamation: Remember that operations on a stream produce a **result**, but **do NOT modify its underlying data source**).
+3. Each question asks you to fetch and/or transform a particular object in the source collection, an ArrayList called `students`. (:exclamation: Remember that operations on a stream produce a **result**, but **do NOT modify its underlying data structure**).

 4. In each question 1-9, perform a series of stream operations on the `students` list and print the result to the console.